powsybl/powsybl-open-rao/docs/parameters/implementation-specific-parameters.md

   problem, remain respected once the loop-flows are re-computed without the linear approximations.

 ##### violation-cost
-- **Expected value**: numeric values, unit = unit of the objective function per MEGAWATT
+- **Expected value**: numeric values, no unit (it applies as a multiplier for the constraint violation inside the objective function)
 - **Default value**: 10.0
 - **Usage**: this parameter is the cost of each excess of loop-flow.
 That is to say, if the loop-flows on one or several CNECs exceed the loop-flow threshold, a penalty will be added in the objective function of the RAO equal to: